 Curds That Won't Come Together

 If you were trying to make mozzarella and you ended up with a bunch of rice-like curds that won't stick to each other, this is an example of curds that didn't come together properly.
-This is often caused by improper temperatures; either you used UHT (Ultra High Temperature) pasteurized milk, or your curds got too hot when you were preparing for the stretching stage, or they didn't get hot enough.
+This is often caused by improper temperatures; either you used UHT (Ultra High Temperature) pasteurized milk or your curds got too hot when you were preparing for the stretching stage, or they didn't get hot enough.
 The temperature of the curds before stretching should be 160° to 170°F. It's not fixable, but it is edible.
 Drain, salt, and use like ricotta or cottage cheese.
-It's delicious with fresh fruit or sprinkled on salad!
+It's delicious with fresh fruit or sprinkled on a salad!